GreyRook/code-with-style/docs/process/README.md

 * The sequence is effective in estimation because the sum of the quantities of the larger number is equal to the ratio of the larger number to the smaller one

 At **Grey Rook** we use the numbers 1, 2, 3, 5, 8, 13.
 However we tend to split up a tickets that gets a 13.
 Tickets can also have 4,6,7 or 10 Story Points, due to the fact that in an estimate session the average of the estimate of the Development Team is generated.
 Moreover, in order to reach consensus, the developer with the highest and the lowest estimate have to explain their reasons for their estimate.
-All members of the Development Team have the right to change their original estimate after this discussion.
+All members of the Development Team have the right to change their original estimateafter this discussion.

-**Summary:** *A Story Point is a relative unit of measure, decided upon and used* *by individual Scrum teams, to provide relative estimates of effort* *for completing requirements*
+**Summary:** *A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements*